The Southwest Performance Business bonus is a very HIGH bonus for a Southwest credit card, and it’s a great option if you want TONS of easy points.

 7 Ways to Use the Southwest® Rapid Rewards® Performance Business Credit Card Bonus

-From exotic vacations to trips to see family, here are some super fun ways to use the bonus points on the card_name.
+From exotic vacations to trips to see family, here are some super fun ways to use the bonus points on the Southwest Performance Business card.

 1. Earn the Southwest Companion Pass